International Centre for Counter-Terrorism: History

 ICCT was established in The Hague in 2010, after an initiative originating in the Netherlands' parliament with a motion by Dutch Member of Parliament Coskun Çörüz in April 2008.
 ICCT is supported by the Netherlands Ministry of Foreign Affairs and ICCT began as a unique partnership between three renowned institutions based in The Hague: the T.M.C.
 Asser Institute, the Netherlands Institute of International Relations Clingendael, and the Institute for Security and Global Affairs (ISGA) at Leiden University.
-Since 2021, ICCT continued as an independent organisation ("Stichting").

 Staff

-The current director of ICCT is Thomas Renard.
+The director of ICCT is Thomas Renard.

 ICCT's staff includes a number of scholars and practitioners with expertise in the fields of counter-terrorism and international diplomacy.
 Alex P. Schmid is a distinguished research fellow at ICCT and director of the Terrorism Research Initiative, an international network of scholars working to enhance international security through collaborative research, and he was formerly Officer-in-Charge of the Terrorism Prevention Branch of the United Nations.

 Activities

-ICCT's work focuses on themes at the intersection of countering violent extremism and criminal justice sector responses, as well as human rights related aspects of counter-terrorism.
-Its major project areas concern: countering violent extremism, rule of law, preventing and countering violent extremism, foreign fighters, country and regional analysis, rehabilitation, civil society engagement and victims' voices.
+ICCT's work includes countering violent extremism, rule of law, preventing and countering violent extremism, foreign fighters, country and regional analysis, rehabilitation, civil society engagement and victims' voices.

 ICCT convenes forums, workshops and Live Briefing on topics such as radicalization, foreign fighters, the legal boundaries of the battlefield, administrative measures and Gender and extremism.
-The centre also frequently conducts training programs, provides technical assistance to missions and carries out country-specific analyses of terrorism and its effects.

 European and international cooperation

-ICCT engages with a vast and diverse network of international organisations, government departments, NGOs, academic institutions, think tanks and civil society organisations from around the globe.
-The centre works closely with the North Atlantic Treaty Organization (NATO) including various agencies of the United Nations such as the Counter-Terrorism Committee Executive Directorate (CTED); the UN Counter-Terrorism Implementation Task Force (CTITF); the United Nations Interregional Crime and Justice Research Institute (UNICRI); the Global Counterterrorism Forum (GCTF); and the Organization for Security and Co-operation in Europe (OSCE).
+ICCT engages with international organisations, government departments, NGOs, academic institutions, think tanks and civil society organisations.
+The centre works closely with the North Atlantic Treaty Organization (NATO) and various agencies of the United Nations such as the Counter-Terrorism Committee Executive Directorate (CTED); the UN Counter-Terrorism Implementation Task Force (CTITF); the United Nations Interregional Crime and Justice Research Institute (UNICRI); and the Global Counterterrorism Forum (GCTF).

-It is member of the consortium for the Radicalisation Awareness Network Centre of Excellence and cooperates among others with the European Commission and the European External Action Service.